Why would you want a belt-driven e-bike when a chain-driven one is the most common?

 You’re sure to find the best bike equipped with a Gates carbon drive that fits your lifestyle.

 The Ride1Up Roadster is by far the least expensive and sleekest of all of the belt drive ebikes.
-Starting at around $1095, this 33 lb super lightweight model is hard to compare to others.
-With a fully integrated battery, ultra-quiet motor, and simple design this single-speed is one of the best belt bikes in terms of value.
+At a price of $1095, this 33 lbs super lightweight model is hard to compare to others.
+With a fully integrated battery, ultra-quiet motor, and simple design this single-speed is one of the best belt e-bikes for the value.

-Surprisingly, despite its simplicity, it can still handle a payload capacity of up to 275 lbs.
-Even though it comes at an affordable price, it boasts a 5 level LCD display and an ergonomic road saddle.
-Plus, the frame comes in two sizes, fitting riders up to 6’3″.
+Surprisingly, despite its simplicity, it can still handle a payload capacity of up to 300 lbs.
+Even though it comes at an affordable price, it boasts a 5-level LCD display and an ergonomic road saddle.
+Plus, the frame comes in two sizes, fitting riders from 5’8″ up to 6’3″.

-The downside is that riders under 5’8″ may have a hard time reaching the ground comfortably.
+The downside is that shorter riders under 5’8″ won’t be able to reach the ground comfortably.

 While it may be lightweight and fast, it can actually handle light off-road riding with its mechanical disc brakes and gravel-friendly tires, if you choose the gravel bike option.

-Truly the only other electric bike with a Gates carbon drive in this price range is the KBO Hurricane (read about it to compare further below).
+Truly the only other electric bike with a Gates carbon drive in this price range is the KBO Hurricane (read about it below to compare further).

 SEE THIS BIKE AT: RIDE1UP